-There are many health benefits of using a sauna regularly.
+There are many health benefits to using a sauna regularly.
 Some claim that saunas help lose weight.
 Many of you are wondering if the claims are based on medical facts or are just plain old myths.
 Let’s find out.

 According to research, a sauna does help you lose some weight.

 A person’s gender, weight, height, and overall health play a vital role in the weight loss process.
 But on average, a person should lose 50% more calories than sitting idle and resting.
-You should expect to lose 25 calories by staying at a sauna for 15 minutes, 50 calories in 30 minutes, 70 calories in a 45-minute session, and 100 calories in an hour.
+You should expect to lose 25 calories by staying in a sauna for 15 minutes, 50 calories in 30 minutes, 70 calories in a 45-minute session, and 100 calories in an hour.

 How Do You Lose Weight in a Sauna?